- Brand name

 Keep this leaflet with the medicine.
 You may need to read it again.

-Your Sumatriptan generichealth tablets do not work in other types of headache which are not a migraine.
+Your Sumatriptan generichealth tablets do not work on other types of headache which are not a migraine.

 - heart disease or heart attack